ImNotChristo/Smidig_Prosjekt/README.md

 # Smidig_Prosjekt
-## Download
+## Download and install

 Because of dependencies, these are the modules and versions which will be needed to run the GUI.

 ## Downloading Python
-1. Download and use the newest version of python, which will be Python 3.12.3 64-bit
+1. Download and use the newest version of python, which will be Python 3.12.3 64-bit.
+Use this link or download through Microsoft store
 link: https://www.python.org/downloads/
 2. Ensure you can run pip from the command line: python -m pip --version (NOT the same command for mac/linux) | MAC/Linux: python3 -m ensurepip --default-pip.
 3. Ensure pip, setuptools, and wheel are up to date: python -m pip install --upgrade pip setuptools wheel | Unix/macOS: python3 -m pip install --upgrade pip setuptools wheel